About Dr. Tara Palmatier – Shrink4Men

 - Abuse is unacceptable even when the perpetrator has a personality disorder or other mental illness.

 - Tolerating abuse from your wife, girlfriend, boyfriend, husband doesn’t make you a good person.
 Remaining in the relationship and/or not taking steps to end the abuse once you recognize it as such means you’re enabling your own abuse.

-- Ending a relationship in which you’re actively being emotionally and/or physically abused doesn’t make you a bad or selfish.
+- Ending a relationship in which you’re actively being emotionally and/or physically abused doesn’t make you a bad or selfish person.
 Even if you have children.
 Adults leave other adults.
 It’s not abandonment.
 And you’re still a parent to the children whether there are two households or one.

 - Double standards and inequities in relationships are unhealthy and unacceptable.
 You shouldn’t have to “take it” or shoulder the entire financial burden because you’re a man.

-- Both partners’ needs and feelings are equally important.
+- Both partners’ needs and feelings are of equal importance.
 Ideally, both partners come first in a relationship and are willing to compromise.

 - Healthy relationships are a source of mutual comfort and support, not a series of endless pointless conflict, no-win situations, hoop jumping and double standards.

 Mental health professionals are part of the problem.